cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 - Relook at user-defined API tokens as an authentication mechanism for API
 - Make all installation scripts "secure by default"
 - Validate best practices such as using strong API token and avoiding PII
-- Look at SPIFFE/ Spire integration as an option for OpenFGA server

 Further opportunities for improvement are listed under the [Secure Development](#security-hygiene-and-secure-sevelopment-practices) section.